 - Maintenance has one main characteristic.
-Those fixes, whether they are applied using a maintenance installation tool, or installed using a manufacturing refresh on top of an installation, are at the same command level as the existing code.
+Those fixes, whether they are applied by using a maintenance installation tool, or installed by using a manufacturing refresh on top of an installation, are at the same command level as the existing code.
 No migration is required after applying maintenance.
 The installation can be restored to its previous level and any changed queue managers or applications will continue to work at the restored code level.
 However, you should test applications with the new level of IBM MQ code.

 - For more information, see Applying maintenance to IBM MQ.

 - Upgrading is the process of taking an existing IBM MQ installation and upgrading to a new level of code.

 - Unless you are upgrading the fix level of IBM MQ, but not its command level, an upgrade must be followed by migration.
 Upgrades can be backed out, as long as no migration has taken place.
 The process of removing an upgrade varies by platform and how the upgrade was applied.
 Upgrades that change the command level of IBM MQ require queue manager migration before applications can reconnect.

 - For more information, see Upgrading IBM MQ.

 - Migration is the process of updating queue manager data to match a newer level of code.

 - Migration occurs the first time a queue manager is started with the newer level of code, and